Legitklee/kihoon_portfolio/_posts/2025-04-19-ultrasonic-goalie-game.md

 ---

-### 🧩 Problem Statement

-The goal of this project is to create an interactive tabletop game that combines real-time sensing, control systems, and embedded electronics.
-The game simulates a mini soccer goal where a ball is rolled toward the goal, and a **servo-controlled goalie** dynamically moves to block it based on the detected ball position using **ultrasonic sensors**.

-This project allows exploration of microprocessor integration, sensor fusion, and responsive actuation — all in a fun, real-world application.

----

-### 🛠 Tools & Technologies

-- **Microcontroller:** ESP32
-- **Sensors:** Two ultrasonic distance sensors (e.g. HC-SR04)
-- **Actuator:** Servo motor (e.g. SG90 or MG996R)
-- **Programming Language:** C++ via Arduino IDE or ESP-IDF
-- **Optional:** LabVIEW GUI for ball tracking and goal status
-- **Hardware:** Custom 3D-printed or laser-cut components

----

-### 🚧 Planned Challenges & Goals

-- Calibrating ultrasonic sensors for real-time ball tracking
-- Ensuring servo motor responds fast and accurately
-- Avoiding false readings and noise interference
-- Making the game fun, responsive, and replayable

----

-### 🎯 Desired Outcome

-- Ball tracking system using dual ultrasonic sensors
-- Goalie arm that intercepts ball based on predicted position
-- Visual/physical goal detection
-- (Optional) User interface for scoring and reset

----

-### 🖼️ Prototype Carousel

 <!-- Carousel Starts Here -->
 <div class="glider-contain" style="position: relative; width: 100%; overflow: hidden; margin: 2rem 0;">
   <button aria-label="Previous" class="glider-prev" style="